How to Keep Drinks Cold in a Cooler without Ice?

-Drinks are meant to drink icy cold.
+If your anything like us, nothing beats an icy cold drink.
 That’s why we place them in a cooler stuffed with ice when we go on camping or fishing trips.
 But what if you forgot to bring ice?
 Will you be able to keep your drinks cool without them?

 Yes!
 You can keep your drinks cold in a cooler without ice.
 But you need to cool the drinks before placing them inside the cooler.

 Here Are 10 Techniques To Keep Your Drinks Cold In a Cooler Without Ice

 - Wrap the drinks with wet clothes